ManicMiners/docs/_pages/ClassesBuildings.md

 # Building Class
 The building class is used to create a reference to a building.
 With that reference you can then call on and use triggers and properties exclusive to that building.
 You may also refer to a building collection where you may use triggers connected to every building of a specific type.

 ## Declaration

 	building MyStore=2,14

-This declares the building at position 2,14 as MyStore.
+This declares the building at row 2, column 14 as `MyStore`.

 ## Triggers